morhendos/casino-liga/DASHBOARD-REDESIGN-IMPROVEMENTS.md

 ## Technical Changes
 - Updated the color system in `globals.css` with improved variables for light/dark themes
+- Added new top bar components:
+  - `DashboardTopBar` for all dashboard pages
+  - `AdminTopBar` for enhanced admin functionality
+- Improved mobile navigation with slide-out menu and back-drop
 - Reduced nesting in components for better maintainability
 - Added new helper styles for common UI patterns
 - Improved backdrop styling for better depth and layering
-- Added new AdminTopBar component for consistent admin header
 - Created more responsive layouts for better mobile experience

 ## Design Language Consistency